St-Margarets-Coding-Club/opendoor/README.md

  3. Connecting the database to the frontend via backend We have some usable profiles now, next step is to bring it to life visually!
 And to do that, we need a backend.

- Our backend is Python with Flask
+ Our backend is built with Python and Flask.
+Main purpose serves as a bridge from the database to the frontend.

  Directory
  - `server`